apollographql/apollo-server/docs/source/data/file-uploads.md

 description: Enabling file uploads in Apollo Server
 ---

-> Note: As of Apollo Server 3.0, in order to allow the `graphql-upload` package to evolve and live on its own, uploads are no longer enabled by default and are not an integrated part of Apollo Server.
+You can add file upload support to Apollo Server via the third-party [`graphql-upload`](https://npm.im/graphql-upload) library.
+This package provides support for the `multipart/form-data` content-type.

-File uploads can be enabled by using the third-party [`graphql-upload`](https://npm.im/graphql-upload) package.
-Using this package will introduce support for the `multipart/form-data` content-type.
+> **New in Apollo Server 3:** File uploads are no longer supported by the default `apollo-server` library.
+To enable file uploads with the `graphql-upload` package, instead use the `apollo-server-express` library (which supports greater customization) and follow the steps in this article.

-The instructions below demonstrate how to do this with `apollo-server-express`; you cannot integrate `graphql-upload` with the batteries-included `apollo-server` package.
-Those wishing to implement similar functionality on other Node.js HTTP frameworks (e.g., Koa) should see the [`graphql-upload` repository's documentation](https://github.com/jaydenseric/graphql-upload) for more information.
-Some integrations may need to use `graphql-upload`'s `processRequest` directly.
+If you want to implement similar functionality with another Node.js HTTP framework (e.g., Koa), see the [`graphql-upload` documentation](https://github.com/jaydenseric/graphql-upload) for more information.
+Some integrations might need to use `graphql-upload`'s `processRequest` directly.

 ```js
 const express = require('express');